DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - **Practice (to be completed before class)**: Complete the exercises on the formation of the [present](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and [future indicative](https://lingualatina.github.io/textbook/exercises/02-verbs/#future-tense).

 ### Friday, October 23
-- Verbal review
+- Verbal form review
 - Reading practice
 - **Assessment (to be completed before class)**: **Vocabulary Quiz #3 due**.
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the rest of the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) in Module 4 in preparation for vocabulary quiz #3.
-Additionally, review and memorize the formation of the present and [future indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/).
+In addition, review and memorize the formation of the [present](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and [future indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/).

 [Back to top.](#top)